 Recent Posts by Shari

 Council Charter (pdf) STIC provides oversight and advocacy for the Space Telescope Science Institute (STScI).
-Scott Altman Arctic Slope Regional Corporation Federal Stuart Bale University of California, Berkley James Bullock (Vice-Chair) University of California Irvine Joan Higginbotham Joan Higginbotham AdAstra, LLC Prof. Bruce Macintosh University of California Observatories David Mongeau University of Texas San Antonio […]
+Scott Altman (Vice-Chair) Arctic Slope Regional Corporation Federal Stuart Bale University of California, Berkley James Bullock (Chair) University of Southern California Joan Higginbotham Joan Higginbotham AdAstra, LLC David Mongeau University of Texas San Antonio Matt Mountain (ex officio) AURA Alison […]

-Felipe Barrientos Pontificia Universidad Catolica de Chile Joan Burkepile University Corporation for Atmospheric Research Mayra Montrose L3Harris Technologies Joe Shields Large Binocular Telescope Observatory Sarah Tuttle University of Washington Nicolle Zellner Albion College Michael Zwick (Chair) Rutgers
+Joan Burkepile University Corporation for Atmospheric Research Atam Dhawan New Jersey Institute of Technology Tomás Diaz de la Rubia The University of Arizona Mayra Montrose L3Harris Technologies Emily Petroff Perimeter Institute Joe Shields Large Binocular Telescope Observatory Nicolle Zellner Albion College

 Sunspot Solar Observatory is transitioning back to regular operations as of September 17th